rafaelc007/Rust-Singly-Linked-List/README.md

 ## Features
 The list features:
- - insert_head: insert a value at the beggining of the list
+ - insert_head: insert a value at the beggining of the list;
- - insert_tail: insert a value at the end of the list
+ - insert_tail: insert a value at the end of the list;
- - remove(i): removes a value at position i, returns true if successful
+ - remove(i): removes a value at position i, returns true if successful.

 ## Traits
  - Display
- - From(Vec<i32>)
+ - From(Vec<T>)
- - Into(Vec<i32>)
+ - Into(Vec<T>)

  ## To Do
- - Implement generics, to hold any value instead of just i32
+ -- Increase test coverage to multiple types;
+ -- Hide internal structures like Node, from external view.